 Timing

-Some studies have found that taking vitamin E in the days leading up to your menstrual cycle can help reduce PMS symptoms and dysmenorrhea.13 This can be particularly helpful if you’re struggling with PCOS, endometriosis, or other conditions that can cause painful periods.
+Some studies have found that taking vitamin E in the days leading up to your period can help reduce PMS symptoms and dysmenorrhea.13 This can be particularly helpful if you're managing PCOS, endometriosis, or other conditions that cause painful periods.

-You can also take vitamin E throughout your cycle to encourage healthy hormone balance.
-Taking vitamin E in the days leading up to ovulation could be particularly beneficial, as cervical mucus and endometrial thickness are crucial during this time.
+You can also take vitamin E throughout your cycle to support healthy hormone balance.
+Taking it in the days leading up to ovulation could be especially beneficial, since cervical mucus and endometrial thickness are so important during this window.

 Dosage

-So how much vitamin E should you take for fertility?
-The standard daily recommendation is 15 milligrams (about 22 IU of d-alpha-tocopherol), but fertility-specific supplementation goes higher.
-Research shows that doses ranging from 200–400 IU daily support fertility goals,1 with a safe upper limit of 1,000 mg daily (roughly 1,490 IU).
+This is one of the most common questions we hear: how much vitamin E should you actually take for fertility?
+The standard daily recommendation is 15 milligrams (about 22 IU of d-alpha-tocopherol), but fertility-specific supplementation typically goes a bit higher.
+Research indicates that doses ranging from 200–400 IU daily support fertility goals,1 with a safe upper limit of 1,000 mg daily (roughly 1,490 IU).

-The right dose for you depends on your health, diet, and fertility goals—and that’s why working with your doctor is important.
-They’ll help you find the sweet spot.
-One important safety note: avoid exceeding 1,000 mg daily, as higher doses can increase the risk of bleeding and interfere with vitamin K metabolism.17
+The right dose for you depends on your health, diet, and fertility goals — and that's exactly why working with your doctor is so important.
+They'll help you find the right balance.
+One important safety note: avoid exceeding 1,000 mg daily, as higher doses can increase the risk of bleeding and interfere with vitamin K metabolism.17 This is particularly important if you take blood-thinning medications such as warfarin, heparin, aspirin, or NSAIDs (e.g. ibuprofen), as vitamin E may increase bleeding risk when combined with these drugs.
+If you are taking any of these medications, consult your healthcare provider before starting vitamin E supplementation.
+Additionally, if you are planning any surgical procedure, your doctor may advise stopping vitamin E at least two weeks beforehand.

 Duration

-Most people can take vitamin E supplements continuously as long as they stay under the threshold of 1000 mg per day.
-This is particularly true if it’s part of a balanced daily vitamin for overall wellness.
-However, it’s still best to check in with your doctor regularly to make sure that vitamin E is safe for you.
-This is particularly important as you move through different stages of your fertility journey.
+The good news is that you can take vitamin E continuously, as long as you stay under the 1,000 mg per day threshold.
+This is especially true if it's part of a balanced daily vitamin for overall wellness.
+That said, it's still a good idea to check in with your doctor regularly to make sure vitamin E remains a good fit for you — particularly as you move through different stages of your fertility journey.

 Frequently Asked Questions